bloggrify/bloggrify/README.md

 However, **if you consider that you've really saved time**, **you might consider supporting this work**.
 It's optional, but it will be much appreciated.

-The first option is to offer me a [virtual coffee](https://www.buymeacoffee.com/hlassiege) representing the value of the time you've saved (10 euros, 20, more?).
+The first option is to offer me a [virtual coffee](https://www.buymeacoffee.com/hlassiege) representing the value of the time you've saved.

 But you can also contribute in many other ways: